ptvan/ptvan.github.io/research.md

 ![RSTR_overview](/images/RSTR_overview.jpg "RSTR_overview.jpg")

-I also contributed [code](https://github.com/ptvan/r-snippets) to joint workflows and analyses and a co-author on a follow-up project on the same cohort. [link to paper](https://journals.asm.org/doi/full/10.1128/msphere.00159-22)
+I also contributed [code](https://github.com/ptvan/r-snippets) to joint workflows and analyses and was a co-author on a follow-up project on the same cohort. [link to paper](https://journals.asm.org/doi/full/10.1128/msphere.00159-22)

+My third publication during this period involved some data analysis for the RTS,S/AS01 vaccine for malaria. [link to paper](https://elifesciences.org/articles/70393).

 Another project involved collaborators at the [South African Tuberculosis Vaccine Institute](http://www.satvi.uct.ac.za/) to identify possible diagnostic biomarkers for Tuberculosis.
 I performed my own analyses while also coordinating between Seattle and Cape Town teams in integrating transcriptomic, proteomic and antibody data.

-My third project involved some data analysis for the RTS,S/AS01 vaccine for malaria. [link to paper](https://elifesciences.org/articles/70393).

-I also worked on developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
+Lastly also worked on developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
 The goal of this project is to increase accuracy of the ICS assay while reducing the number of markers required.

 ### Flow cytometry & mass cytometry (2014 - 2018)

 As a postdoc, I helped extend [OpenCyto](http://opencyto.org), an open-source R software framework for analyzing high-dimensional flow-cytometry and mass-cytometry data.
-I also worked on ggCyto, an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/)
+I also worked on [ggCyto](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html), an R package that enables ggplot-style plotting of flow- and mass-cytometry datasets. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6223365/)

 ![ggCyto](/images/ggcyto-example.jpg "ggcyto-example.jpg")